The relationship between mind and body

 I got into psychology because I like being there for people – I’m bursting with love and for me, my profession is just an extension of my personality and my own core beliefs.
 I believe that, with all of my training and knowledge, psychology is there to be practiced with real people in the real world.
 Above everything, I believe in kindness, dignity and compassion and I’m always learning from people and their experiences.

 I pride myself on doing my utmost to help people.
 I’m meticulous and absolutely dedicated to my profession.
-Everything I do is ethical and I leave no stone unturned to help you get to where you need to be.
+Everything I do adhears to strict ethical standards by the British Psychological Society and I leave no stone unturned to provide quality psychological intervention.

 Why Am I Called Mind-body?